-Apply emollient regularly as required whenever your child's skin is dry, itchy, red or just feels rough.
+- Apply emollient regularly as required whenever your skin is dry, itchy, red or just feels rough.
 Only enough to put a shine on the skin is adequate.
-Apply as often as needed even if only applied half an hour before or your child has just scratched the area, this may need to be several times a day.
+Apply as often as needed even if only applied half an hour before or if you have just scratched the area, this may need to be several times a day.
 Once enough emollient is applied, this will help the skin to function by itself and less emollient will be needed.
-As you are aware this will change from day to day

-- Remember the heavier the emollient i.e. the stickier, like emulsifying ointment it will last longer.
-So whilst it may be more difficult to apply it will need to be applied less often than lighter, easier to use emollients - From eighteen months of age and sometimes younger, your child should be encouraged to be involved in their skin care.
-It is important they learn to apply emollient when itchy so the itch-scratch cycle can be broken.
-If as a parent or care giver you continue to only do the emollient yourself, this will become a frustrating chore which your child will increasingly sabotage and your child will continue to scratch - If your child applies their emollient well themselves they still need your encouragement and support.
-When they are tired, as a parent you need to recognise when you should apply it for them or for difficult to reach places.
+As you are aware this will change from day to day - Remember the heavier the emollient i.e. the stickier, like emulsifying ointment it will last longer.
+So whilst it may be more difficult to apply it will need to be applied less often than lighter, easier to use emollients - It is important for you to learn to apply emollient when itchy so the itch-scratch cycle can be broken.
+Once you are able to do this you will see an improvement in your skin and you will have greater control of your eczema - It is important to involve loved ones such as close friends, your partner or parents.
+They can provide you with the support and encouragement you need to manage your eczema which is a chronic condition